usco/usco-mobile-viewer/src/shapeFu/parsing/README.md

 - named expressions: ie TOK_NUMBER, FOO returned from lexical grammar part
 - expressions made of other expressions (note the $$) :
     expr: expr '+' expr   { $$ = $1 + $3; }

+###Notes / issues:

+double size for cuboid compared to openscad